socraticDevBlog/eng_blog/src/pages/posts/053-neuromancer_part_1_1.md

 He was cured by an experimental therapy, disappeared, and now he is Armitage.

 At the end of chapter 6, Armitage calls to announce they are going to Istanbul.

+## chapter 7 - Riviera

+The Finn, Case and Molly meet again in Istanbul for a kidnapping mission.

+Their target is Riviera.
+Riviera has a specific skill.
+He can project lifelike hologram; create illusion and hallucination in others.
+How?
+He got one lung replaced by implants that give him this power.

+Helped by a local "guide", Terzibashjian, they captured him in a market while he was out at the market to purchase his drugs.

+Armitage tells them to pack for their next destination: the Freeside.

+> "An enormous space colony in orbit above earth.
+Home to, among other
+> institutions, the Villa Straylight and the Tessier-Ashpool family."

+At the end of the second part, Wintermute reaches out to Case by making pay phone rings: "Hello Case...
+Wintermute, Case.
+It's time to talk.[...]
+Don't you want to talk, Case?".

+_End of second part_

 ##### sources